rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - **Oauth Key and Secret**: These values are hardcoded in the application's configuration for the purpose of this challenge.
 A better alternative would have been define the values as Heroku environment variables;

-- **Deployed**: The application is deployed on heroku as an executable spring boot jar and uses a MongoDB instance on mlab.com.
+- **MongoDb**: The application is deployed on heroku as an executable spring boot jar and uses a MongoDB instance on mlab.com.
 For the purpose of this challenge, the user/password are hardcoded in the configuration.
 A better alternative would be to define the password as an Heroku environment variable;

 - **Continuous deployment**: Throughout the development, the Application was continuously being deployed to Heroku at every commit on GitHub (same setup using bitbucket with 'pipelines' during development).